-A common notion in the literature of Law and Finance is that a good bankruptcy law has to provide strong protection to creditors.
+Source: Doing Business database and International Country Risk Guide A common notion in the literature of Law and Finance is that a good bankruptcy law has to provide strong protection to creditors.
 La Porta, Silanes, Shleifer and Vishny (1997, 1998) were pioneers in studying empirically the relevance of this relationship.
-They show that countries with a high level of creditor protection have higher levels of financial development.
+Using a sample of 49 observations, they show that countries with a high level of creditor protection have higher levels of financial development.

-Controlling for log (GDP), log (population), information-sharing21 and quality of enforcement22, we explore the relation between the credit market development (measured by log (Private Credit/GDP)) and Creditors' Protection.
+Controlling for log (GDP), log (population), information-sharing and quality of enforcement, we explore the relation between the credit market development (measured by log (Private Credit/GDP)) and Creditors' Protection, in a sample of 120 countries.
 We control for the total GDP (log (GDP)) on the theory that larger economies may have bigger credit markets because of economies of scale in organizing the supporting institutions.
 We control for population on the theory that countries with large population tend to be poorer in per capita terms (log (GDP) - log (population) = GDP per capita) with negative effects on credit market.
-We use the measure of days for enforcement as a proxy for the efficiency of legal system.
-Finally, we control for information-sharing to capture the adverse-selection problem in the credit market.
-In Table 2 we see that the coefficient of the creditor protection is statistically significant at the 2% level and reveal that the bigger is the protection provided by law to creditors the larger is the credit market.
-According to the result if, for example, the Brazilian bankruptcy reform shifts its protection of creditors of 0.06 to the mean of Latin America (0.19) or to the mean of OECD (0.46), it would increase credit market in approximately 10% and 32% respectively.
+We use the number of days that the court takes to enforce a simple debt contract as a proxy for the efficiency (or quality) of legal system.
+Finally, we control for information-sharing - that refers to data on the existence of public- and/or private-credit registries - to capture the adverse-selection problem in the credit market.
+In Table 2 we see that the coefficient of the creditor protection is statistically significant at the 5% level and reveals that the bigger the protection provided by law to creditors is the larger is the credit market.
+According to the result if, for example, the Brazilian bankruptcy reform shifts its protection of creditors of 0.06 to the mean of Latin America (0.19) or to the mean of OECD (0.46), it would increase credit market in approximately 9% and 30% respectively.

 Also, the GDP, GDP per capita, information-sharing, population and quality-of-enforcement controls are all significant, the first three being positive and the last two negative, as we expected.
-The effect of information-sharing on credit market is considerably large but it is not important to Latin America once that except for Jamaica, the rest of countries have the mechanism of information on credit registry.
+The effect of information-sharing on credit market is considerably large but it is not important to Latin America once that except for Jamaica, the rest of the countries have the mechanism of information on credit registry.
 If Jamaica implements such mechanism it would increase its credit market in more than 70%.
 An increase in the quality of enforcement also produces a relevant effect on credit market.
 The average time that Latin America takes to enforce contracts is the highest between regions, 462 days.
-A falls of the average to OECD level (230 days) means an increase of 11% in Latin American credit market.
+A fall of the average to OECD level (230 days) means an increase of 11% in Latin American credit market.
 Looking exclusively to Guatemala that has the lowest quality of enforcement (1459 days), an improvement in its mechanism that brings to Latin America average means an expansion of 60% of its credit market.